Welcome to Residence Life at Russell Sage

 Russell Sage College is committed to the values and benefits of residential living in the college experience.
 Both the individual student and school community are enriched by the growth and development that evoke from this distinctive aspect of the Sage environment.
 Because of this strong commitment, the college residence policy requires that all full-time undergraduate students live in campus residence halls.

-Part-time students (i.e., those students carrying fewer than 12 credits each semester and less than a total of 24 credits for the year) may submit a written request seeking permission to live on-campus.
+Part-time students (i.e. those students carrying fewer than 12 credits each semester) may submit a written request seeking permission to live on-campus.
 This request should be submitted to the Director of Residence Life.

 The undergraduate residence policy supports the Residence Life philosophy.
 Both provide for a living situation that complements the educational task of the College and encourages positive approaches to community responsibility and personal relations.

 Sage believes that residence halls should be active living/learning centers that compliment the academic program of the College.
 Students can participate in fun, valuable programs, such as cultural dinners, aromatherapy, and movie nights.

 Living successfully in residence halls is dependent upon balancing individual freedoms with sensitivity and respect for the rights of others.
 A willingness to discuss, negotiate, and compromise is essential.
 Individual and cultural differences make up the unique texture of the residence halls, and students are encouraged to learn from one another.

 Important Dates for Spring 2014

 Monday, January 20: College closed (MLK, Jr. Day)

 Tuesday, January 21: Classes begin